awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 AWS and Docker have collaborated to make a simplified developer experience that enables you to deploy and manage containers on Amazon ECS directly from Docker tools\.
 You can now build and test your containers locally using Docker Desktop and Docker Compose, and then deploy them to Amazon ECS on Fargate using the same CLI\.

 The Docker CLI plugin for Amazon ECS is currently in Beta\.
-For more information, see [Docker CLI plugin for Amazon Amazon ECS](https://github.com/docker/ecs-plugin) on GitHub\.
+For more information, see [Docker Compose CLI plugin for Amazon ECS](https://github.com/docker/compose-cli) on GitHub\.

 Customers often start learning about containers by using Docker tools such as the Docker CLI and Docker Compose\.
 For these customers, using the ECS/Docker Desktop integration can be a natural next step in running containers in the cloud after testing locally\.

-Customers can also take advantage of ECS features, such as Service Discovery, load balancing and other AWS resources for use with their applications\.
+Customers can also take advantage of Amazon ECS features, such as service discovery, load balancing and other AWS resources for use with their applications\.

-Use ECS in Docker Desktop if you want to launch containers from Docker tooling\.
-We recommend using the ECS CLI to deploy production grade Compose applications while the Amazon ECS/Docker integration is in beta\.
+Use Amazon ECS in Docker Desktop if you want to launch containers from Docker tooling\.
+We recommend using the ECS CLI to deploy production grade Compose applications while the Amazon ECS with Docker integration is in beta\.

 ## AWS SDKs<a name="developer-tools-sdks"></a>